wiencheck/ios-streaming-sdk/README.md

 you need to get going.
 The classes that'll get you started are:

 * `SPTAuth` contains methods of authenticating users.
 See the "Basic Auth" demo project for a working example of this.
+Be sure to to read the "Authentication and Scopes" and "Session Lifetime" sections below, as authentication is quite involved.

-  **Note:** To perform audio playback, you must request the `login` scope when using `SPTAuth`.
-To do so, pass an array containing the string `@"login"` to `-loginURLForClientId:declaredRedirectURL:scopes:`.
-The supplied demo projects already do this.
+  **Note:** To perform audio playback, you must request the `SPTAuthStreamingScope` scope when using `SPTAuth`.
+To do so, pass an array containing the constant to `-loginURLForClientId:declaredRedirectURL:scopes:`.
+The supplied demo projects already do this if needed.

 * `SPTRequest` contains methods for searching, getting playlists and doing metadata lookup.
 Most metadata classes (`SPTTrack`, `SPTArtist`, `SPTAlbum` and